strapi/strapi/docs/docs/docs/01-core/configuration/00-intro.md

   },
 });
 ```

-However, the `config` attribute is flattened and removed so that its values are accessible at, for example, `strapi.config.get('plugin::graphql.endpoint')`

 NOTE: Because this configuration contains user and plugin keys and Strapi does not yet provide a method to extend the definitions, this configuration is not strictly typed and will not be loaded from the environment variables